hdknr/hdknr.github.com/docs/identity/sources/backplane.txt

         bpListen();
     }

-To initialize the Capture widget, add the following code to the <body> of the web page:
+To initialize the :term:`Capture` :term:`widget`,
+add the following code to the <body> of the web page:

 .. code-block:: javascript